SeabookChen/seabookchen.net/_posts/2014-02-08-take-a-screenshot-on-exception-with-selenium-csharp-eventfiringwebdriver.md

-Apart from concrete browser's WebDriver implementations like FirefoxDriver, ChromeDriver, PhantomJSDriver, etc., Selenium C# binding also provides one other type of driver called `EventFiringWebDriver`, which wraps around any WebDriver instance from above, and supports registering for events, e.g for logging things that WebDriver has been doing.
+Apart from concrete browser's WebDriver implementations like FirefoxDriver, ChromeDriver, PhantomJSDriver, etc., Selenium C# binding also provides one other type of driver called `EventFiringWebDriver`, which wraps around any WebDriver instance from above and supports registering for events, e.g for logging things that WebDriver has been doing.